-For additional safety keep the transmission in neutral position, Foot brake engaged and PTO lever in disengaged position while attending to Safety Starter Switch or any other work on Tractor.
+For additional safety keep the transmission in neutral position, foot brake engaged and PTO lever in disengaged position while attending to safety starter switch or any other work on tractor.

-To avoid injury, always engage park brake, ensure HST is in Neutral position and PTO switch is off when starting or running the engine.
+To avoid injury, always engage park brake, ensure levers are in neutral position and PTO switch is off when starting or running the engine.

 Never let anyone get in the loader and use the loader as a workbench.

 Otherwise, it may lead to a fatal injury or even death.

 Do not stand under the lifted loader or get close to it.
 Also, lower the loader arm onto the ground before leaving the tractor.

 Otherwise, it may lead to a fatal injury or even death.

-When attaching or detaching the loader, fix all parts which are Connected to the bucket and boom.
-The bucket or boom can be Accidentally dropped down, leading to an injury or even death.
+When attaching or detaching the loader, fix all parts which are connected to the bucket and boom.
+The bucket or boom can be accidentally dropped down, leading to an injury or even death.